Bobby Witt Jr. Player Props: Royals vs. Tigers

-Bobby Witt Jr. and his .357 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Detroit Tigers and Reese Olson on June 19 at 6:40 PM ET.
+Bobby Witt Jr. and his .419 on-base percentage over his past 10 games (130 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Detroit Tigers and Michael Lorenzen on June 20 at 6:40 PM ET.

+He strung together two hits (going 2-for-3 with a home run and an RBI) in his most recent appearance against the Tigers.

 Bobby Witt Jr. Game Info & Props vs. the Tigers